StaySortedHQ/interviews/README.md

 - I will invite you to our Slack group for a chat

 2. Show us what you know (< 4 hours)
-- Depedning on your role, show us your ability with the take-home assignment
+- Depending on your role, show us your ability with the take-home assignment
   - [Coder Challenge](coding.md)
   - [Marketer Challenge](marketing.md)